Chile travel guide

 Heavy rain and flooding

-The Chilean National Service for Disaster Prevention and Response (SENAPRED) has issued a warning for heavy rain across several regions of Chile, including Santiago, on 13 and 14 June which may impact travel plans.
+When necessary, the Chilean National Service for Disaster Prevention and Response (SENAPRED) issues warnings for heavy rain which may impact travel plans.
 Road conditions may be hazardous, with increased risk of delays and accidents.
 If you travel, plan your journey carefully and allow extra time.
-Follow local news, weather updates and the SENAPRED website for the latest information.
+Follow local news, weather updates and the SENAPRED website (in Spanish) for the latest information.

 Forest fires